 Key Takeaways

-The good news is that there are instances where puppy biting and mouthing are part of your puppy’s way of navigating the environment around him.
+The good news is that there are instances where puppy biting and mouthing are part of your puppy's way of navigating the environment around him.
+It's normal behavior for puppies who are still exploring!

-For example, puppies discover things and socialize through their mouths.
-They explore the feel and the texture of a toy or a slipper through nibbling, biting, and mouthing.
+They explore the feel and texture of a toy or a slipper through nibbling, biting, and mouthing.
 Their playtime also includes a lot of nibbling, biting, and mouthing.

 Since puppies are naturally curious and are beginning to push boundaries a little, they nibble, bite, and mouth without meaning to display aggressive quirks.